blankly-finance/blankly-docs/content/en/orders/market_order.md

 category: Orders
 order_docs: orders/order
 ---

 The market order response inherits from the `order` object, found [here](/orders/order).
-This means that all of those functions, as well as these work on this response.
+This means that all the functions described in that document will also work here.

 ## `get_funds() -> float`